The Really Old-School Company Limited

 The rosco_m68k is a self-build Motorola 68k computer designed for experimentation, education and hacking.

-Featuring a 68010 16/32-bit processor running at 10MHz, 1MB RAM, 512KB ROM (Flash, with in-system programming capability; Expandable to 1MB) and advanced IO capabilities thanks to the on-board XR68C681 dual UART, the rosco_m68k is easy to build and lots of fun to hack on.
+Featuring a 68010 16/32-bit processor running at 10MHz, 1MB RAM, 512KB ROM (Flash, with in-system programming capability; Expandable to 1MB) and advanced IO capabilities thanks to the on-board XR68C681 dual UART and FTDI dual USB-Serial port, the rosco_m68k is easy to build and lots of fun to hack on.

 And with our open-source serial firmware, Easy68K-compatible IO and simple starter projects for your own code, the rosco_m68k is ready to run your programs just as soon as you've soldered it up!